KibutuJr/SQL-Exploratory-Data-Analysis-Project/README.md

-# SQL-Exploratory-Data-Analysis-Project
-This repository features a collection of SQL scripts showcasing analytical techniques, including trend analysis, cumulative calculations, performance evaluation, data segmentation, and part-to-whole analysis.

----

 # SQL Exploratory Data Analysis Project

 ## 📌 Project Overview

 This project demonstrates the power of **SQL in Exploratory Data Analysis (EDA)** by applying a range of analytical techniques to uncover insights from data.
 SQL is not just a querying language—it is also a robust tool for **exploring, segmenting, and analyzing datasets** directly within the database environment, making it invaluable for data analysts and business intelligence professionals.
+It features a collection of SQL scripts showcasing analytical techniques, including trend analysis, cumulative calculations, performance evaluation, data segmentation, and part-to-whole analysis.

 The repository contains **well-structured SQL scripts** that cover multiple exploratory techniques, including: